-AmeriCorps National Civilian Community Corps (NCCC) invites potential Project Sponsors in California, Oregon, Washington, Utah, Idaho, Nevada, Montana, Wyoming, Hawai’i (and the Pacific Territories), and Alaska to apply to a host a team of 18-24 year olds to address critical needs in communities throughout our region.
-We are currently accepting applications for projects taking place between November 2016 – July 2017.
+AmeriCorps National Civilian Community Corps (NCCC) from the Pacific Region invites potential Project Sponsors in California, Oregon, Washington, Utah, Idaho, Nevada, Montana, Hawai’i (and the Pacific Territories) and Alaska to apply to host a team of 18-26 year olds to address critical needs in communities throughout our region.
+We are always looking for project sponsors.

 Who can apply?